Lionel Sanders

-Lionel James Sanders (born February 22, 1988) is a Canadian professional triathlete and the winner of the 2017 ITU Long Distance Triathlon World Championships.
-In 2017 and 2021, he also placed second at the Ironman World Championship.
+Lionel James Sanders (born February 22, 1988) is a Canadian professional triathlete winner of the 2017 ITU Long Distance Triathlon World Championships.
+He has 33 first place finishes in Ironman 70.3 races and 5 first place finishes in full Ironman events.
+In 2017 and 2022, he placed second at the Ironman World Championship.
 In 2014 he placed fourth in the 2014 Ironman 70.3 World Championship held in Mont-Tremblant, Quebec.
 Sanders's first professional race was in September 2013 at the Muskoka Ironman 70.3, where he took 1st place over Andreas Raelert.